GL-Ecologie/odoo-sh/docs/user_guide_all_users.md

 | Availability reset to draft | Employee | Inbox notification + live toast |
 | Shift request submitted | Planning managers | To-do activity |
 | Availability submitted for validation | Planning managers | To-do activity |

-### Pending approvals

-Planning managers can see pending availability validations as **to-do activities** in their Activity view or in the Inbox.
-Each activity groups all pending entries from one employee and shows the date range covered.

-To validate: open the activity, review the availability entries, and click **Validate**.

 ---